kerk12/hcaptcha_flutter/README.md

 </html>
 ```

 This page takes care of serving your Captcha to your mobile device.
+The `Captcha` thing inside the
+`<script>` is where the magic happens.
+This is a [JavaScript Channel](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel)
+and its job is to pass the data back to the Flutter App, using the integrated WebView
+(which we'll set up in the next step).

 In this case, we'll assume that the URL pointing to this page is `myapp.kgiannakis.me/captcha-challenge`.

 ## Installation: